lukazambuca/lukabeverin.github.io/_pages/research.md

 #### <ins>Learning Manim

 <sub><sup> Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as seen in the videos at [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
 To better understand how Grant makes those amazing videos I decided to have a go at it myself.
 For this miniture project I aimed to present a intuitive and visual representation of Pythagoras' Theorem.
 The link to the code can be found at my [Github](https://github.com/lukazambuca/Projects/blob/master/pythag.py).
-Click on the image below to view the YouTube video in all its glory.
+Click on the image below to watch the YouTube video in all its glory.

 [![Pythagoras Theorem](https://img.youtube.com/vi/l4FC6mIRyNQ/0.jpg)](https://www.youtube.com/watch?v=l4FC6mIRyNQ "Pythagoras Theorem")